JoeGarlic/customWAV/README.md

 Just download one of the latest version binaries for your platform on the [releases page](https://github.com/dmaahs2017/sound-bored/releases)

 Then place it in the directory you would like to use it, or add it to your `$PATH`.
 (Yay for static binaries)

+Or clone this repository and compile from source for the most up to date version using `cargo build --release`, see [installing rust](https://www.rust-lang.org/tools/install).